nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 JSCS is a popular code syle checker/enforcer.
 Installing JSCS is a four-step process:

 * Jscs needs to be first installed as a node package.
-From the terminal, run `npm install jscs -g`r so that it JSCS is globally available on your machine (if you are interested, readme is [here](http://jscs.info/overview)).
+From the terminal, run `npm install jscs -g` so that JSCS is globally available on your machine (if you are interested, readme is [here](http://jscs.info/overview)).

 * Next, install the Sublime plugin 'SublimeLinter'.
 Launch Sublime, Shift+Command+P,  choose 'Package Control: Install Package', type 'SublimeLinter' and choose it from the dropdown list to install the plug-in.